Public Notification Page

 Title IX of the Education Amendments of 1972 (“Title IX”) protects individuals from discrimination based on sex and applies to educational institutions that receive federal funding (including public elementary and secondary (“K-12”) schools and institutions of higher learning).

 Click here for more information about Title IX including the complaint process.

 Scholarship Programs for Students with Disabilities

 Your child may be eligible for a scholarship under the Autism Scholarship Program or the Jon Peterson Special Needs Scholarship Program to attend a special education program that implements the child's individualized education program and that is operated by an alternative public provider or a registered private provider.
-Click Here for more information or contact our Special Education Supervisor, at 216-429-5746.
+Click here for more information or contact our Director of Pupil Services at (216) 429-5746.

 Food Services USDA Non-Discrimination Statement

 The U.S. Department of Agriculture prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual's income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all the programs and/or employment activities.)